 The Industrial Internet of Things is also strongly related with what GE called the Industrial Internet or the third industrial innovation wave and is comparable to Industry 4.0.

-In fact, both more or less are the same.
+In fact, both more or less are the same and the Industrial Internet Consortium and Industry 4.0 Platform work together.
 Whereas Industry 4.0, a concept which found its roots in Europe (Germany mainly) says we are entering the fourth industrial evolution, the Industrial Internet approach speaks about the third industrial innovation wave.
 No matter, the exact number, both express the same realities with, among others, machine-based analytics, CPPS (bridging digital and physical) and the essence of the Internet of Things in an industrial context, to name a few.
+More about the Industrial Internet of Things in the scope of Industry 4.0, the Industrial Internet, industry bodies, standardization, global initiatives and so forth at the bottom of this page.

 Industrial Internet of Things use cases